When to visit the vet?

 Symptoms

-The symptoms of hyperlipidemiaHyperlipidemia is a condition in which there are elevated fat levels, especially cholesterol and triglycerides, in the blood.
+Symptoms of hyperlipidemiaHyperlipidemia is a condition in which there are elevated fat levels, especially cholesterol and triglycerides, in the blood.
 It can increase the risk of cardiovascular disease. in dogs can be subtle and non-specific.
-Often, the condition is discovered incidentally during blood tests performed for other reasons.
-Nevertheless, there are some signs that pet owners can watch out for.
+Often, the condition is discovered by chance during blood tests performed for other reasons.
+Nevertheless, there are some signs that pet owners can look out for.

 A common symptom is a sluggish or lethargic behavior.
 Dogs may be less active or tire more quickly.
 This often goes hand in hand with weight gain, although the appetite may be normal or even increased.

 In some cases, skin problems such as oily skin or hair loss may occur.
-In more severe cases, neurological symptoms such as convulsions or behavioral changes may occur, especially if the hyperlipidemiaHyperlipidemia is a condition in which there are elevated fat levels, especially cholesterol and triglycerides, in the blood.
+In more serious cases, neurological symptoms can occur, such as seizures or behavioral changes, especially if the hyperlipidemiaHyperlipidemia is a condition in which there are elevated fat levels, especially cholesterol and triglycerides, in the blood.
 It can increase the risk of cardiovascular disease. leads to pancreatitis or other complications.

 Some dogs may also show gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. symptoms, including vomiting and diarrheaDiarrhea refers to the condition of frequent, watery bowel movements, which can be a sign of infections, digestive disorders, or other health problems..
-These symptoms can vary from case to case and require a veterinary examination for accurate diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
-It is the first step in the management and treatment of patients..
+These symptoms can vary from case to case and require a veterinary examination for an accurate diagnosis.

 Diagnosis